HowardEdidin/BizTalk-Function-Logic-Apps/Scenarios-Read-Me/README-On-Prem-HTTP-Custom-Connector.md

 If we're using the ISE Connector, the Container IP (unless the container is using Azure CNM) wouldn't be reachable from the ISE Connector.
 Instead, we can use the **container host IP** (assuming that we've set up the container with NAT networking port mapping).

-Most of the steps should be pretty similar for configuring.
+Most of the steps should be pretty similar for configuring the custom connector for an ISE.

 We'll configure the custom connector with the host.
 We'll use the **container host private ip** and a SOAP passthrough.